 The thing I struggle with most as a remote worker is separating “work life” from “home life.”
 Even with a dedicated office space, it’s easy for my two worlds to blend.

 What’s helped me is visualizing one of those old-school “time clocks” people used back in the day.

 “Clock in” and it’s work time.
-I listen to Jon’s latest podcast episode, edit a draft from one of our writers, send an outreach email, etc.
+I listen to Jon’s latest podcast episode, edit a draft from one of our writers, update our freelance writing hub, etc.

 “Clock out” and I focus on my personal life.
 I’ll look at my daughter’s homework, go over healthcare paperwork with my wife, do the dishes, etc.